decimaldevteam/guides/public/guides/ffmpeg.md

 $ ffmpeg -version
 ```

-Finally You should see an output like this:
+Finally You should see an output like this:<br/>
 ![Output](https://blogs.starstracker.xyz/img/ffmpeg-guide/verify.png)

 **You have installed ffmpeg!**